-FIRE works with partners at all levels - local, national and international - to improve education, health, and reduce poverty through programs that enable individuals and communities to design initiatives resulting in an improved quality of life.
+FIRE works with partners at all levels - local, national and international - to improve education and health through enabling programs targeted at individuals and communities.